Windows 10 ESU Ends October 2026: Your Real Options

 September — Migrate users to new machines, decommission the old ones properly (drive wiping is part of the job, not an optional extra), and buy ESU Year 2 only for the specialist machines you have consciously chosen to keep.

-October — Nothing.
-That is the point.
+October — Nothing left to do, which is rather the point.

 The Bottom Line